nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md

 ![Windows Boot Options](images/7.8.boot_option_win_cdrom_first.png)

+Click "Apply" button.

 ### 4. Continue with the Windows installation

-Click "Apply" button and continue with the Windows installation
+You need to continue with the Windows installation process.

 When prompted you can choose "Windows Server 2022 Standard Evaluation (Desktop Experinece)" option as shown below: